kennammp/alefpresite/docs/quickstart/setupguide.md

 :::

 You will need to configure your radius client to communicate with your Radius servers, firstly by configuring the client settings, then configuring the servers it will communicate with.
+You can either provision the radius client when you first create the Mobile Gateway with `POST`, or later on with `PUT`:

 Configure **radius client** settings: